CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/02_INTRO_TO_JS/README.md

 ```javascript
 {}
 ```
-<small>*Like many things in JavaScript, the meaning of code is contextual.
+<sub><sup>*Like many things in JavaScript, the meaning of code is contextual.
 Curly braces signify <em>both</em> a block and an object.
 If you start filling it with properties, it's an object.
 If you fill it with statements, it's a block.
-If you don't do either, it depends on how it's being used.</small>
+If you don't do either, it depends on how it's being used.</sup></sub>

 Inside the curly braces, define each property with a unique name as a string.
 If the name follows the rules for naming explained above, you can skip using the quotes.